Synopsis

 Sets a user tag to be applied to an import operation when using the alias to be added.

-Note: This option is only valid if an --alias option argument is provided.
+Note: This option is only valid if an

 Note: Setting one or more user tags requires the library template to reference each tag in its layout and filename template definitions.
-The default template contains no such references and a custom template must be provided using the [template] argument for the operation to succeed when using this option.
+The default template contains no such references and a custom template must be provided using the

 make-template, template

-The make-template command creates a library tempalte from an existing library configuration.
+command creates a library tempalte from an existing library configuration.

 Note: This command will be supported in a future release.